-A stand-alone module of the established and highly respected Railway Management Certificate Program, this residential five-day program covers the critical topics of safety and regulation.
-We visit Washington, DC to meet with AAR, STB, FRA and several other organizations to learn how they set and oversee rules, standards etc. We also travel to see vital aspects of railway operations such as port integration and intensive passenger service management.
+A stand-alone module of the established and highly respected Railway Management Certificate Program, this residential five-day program in Washington, D.C. and Newark, NJ, covers the critical topics of safety and regulation.
+We visit Washington, D.C. to meet with AAR, STB, FRA and several other organizations to learn how they set and oversee rules, standards etc. We also travel to see vital aspects of railway operations such as port integration and intensive passenger service management.

 Safety and Security

 Transit, Organization, and Labor

 For a copy of the latest schedule please email: email@example.com

 Regional/short line railroad, major rail customer loading facilities,